 Throughout the Master's programme you will be assessed by a mixture of written exams, essays, papers, projects, oral presentations and your Master's thesis.

-You can choose one of the following specialisations which we already prepared for you:
+You can choose one of the following specialisations of Human Geography which we already prepared for you:

 In this specialisation, you will study national and international conflicts, wars and terrorism.
 You will look at the background and causes for these conflicts (imperialism, geopolitics, failing states, religions, national identities, discrimination, raw materials, borders) as well as their management and solution (good governance, humanitarian help, diplomacy, peacekeeping forces).